 Learn about the issues facing bateyes, marginalized Haitian-Dominican communities, on this service intensive program.
 Gain firsthand knowledge of the social, racial, immigration, and economic issues between Haiti and the Dominican Republic.
-Work on a variety of service projects in these communities such as running a day camp for local children, building homes, or creating a community garden.
-Outside of service work, meet with lawyers, community organizers, and representatives at Asociación Scalabriniana al Servicio a la Movilidad Humana, an organization that advocates for documentation and human rights awareness for the bateyes communities.
-Get to know the locals as you live amongst them and learn about their life stories.
-Take a break from service and enjoy the beaches of Bayahibe and Samana where you’ll get to swim, kayak, and relax.
+Work on a variety of service projects in these communities such as running a day camp for local children, building homes, or cementing floors.
+Outside of service work, meet with lawyers, community organizers, and representatives at Asociación Scalabriniana al Servicio a la Movilidad Humana, an organization that advocates for documentation and human rights awareness for the batey communities.
+Get to know the locals as you live among them and learn about their life stories.
+Take a break from service to enjoy the beaches of Bayahibe and Samana where you’ll get to swim, kayak, and relax.

 Components of a Critical Issues Program